-Prosthetics has been around for decades and has helped millions of amputees.
+Prosthetics have been around for decades and have helped millions of amputees.
 However, prosthetics still have some limitations in terms of control and genuine limb functional resemblance.
 University of Michigan researchers have come up with an amazing innovation in mind-controlled prosthetics for amputees.
-Researchers have detected feeble nerve signals from hands of amputees which could be used to amplify the signals to control a prosthetic.
-The control over the prosthetic would be spontaneous, real-time, instinctive and refined to the levels of fingers.
+Researchers have detected feeble nerve signals from the hands of amputees which could be used to amplify the signals to control a prosthetic.
+The control over the prosthetic would be spontaneous, real-time, instinctive, and refined to the levels of fingers.

 Success with Mind-controlled Prosthetic

-The difference between their innovative prosthetic and the other robotic prosthetics is its split second control with thought.
-Extremely life-like and regulated by thought processes, the prosthetic is a high quality replica of an actual hand.
+The difference between their innovative prosthetic and the other robotic prosthetics is their split-second control with thought.
+Extremely life-like and regulated by thought processes, the prosthetic is a high-quality replica of an actual hand.
 The prosthetic worked flawlessly in the first trial without a learning curve.
 No specialized training or instructions were required as all the training portion was done by the algorithms designed by the researchers.

 As the study is still in its early phases, the participants were only allowed to use the prosthetics in a controlled lab environment.
 Within the lab, all four participants were able to use their prosthetics in the first try to lift objects and rotate their thumbs in any direction continuously.
 Participants also successfully played the modified version of Rock, Paper, Scissors, renamed as Rock, Paper, Pliers.

-Commercialization and wide spread application of the mind-controlled prosthetic may take months as the researchers refine the algorithms and get an FDA approval.
+Commercialization and widespread application of the mind-controlled prosthetic may take months as the researchers refine the algorithms and get FDA approval.